brianc/git-nits/README.md

 # git-nits
-Some bits and bops I use to help me suck less at git
+Some bits and bops I use to help me suck less at git.
+These commands assume the `origin` remote for your repo is your main github repository.
+Also, they assume you're active branch is a feature branch.
+Do not run them on the `master` branch directly.

 ### git squash